 Many service-based businesses that work on a project basis provide prospective clients with price quotes for their specific needs.
 While some quotes are given over the phone or in person, many come in the form of a document that breaks down the price.
 In these cases, business owners typically use a quote template to organize the information in one place and easily convert it to an invoice later.

 A quote template is a customizable document that helps you break down the estimated costs for goods or services.
 Business owners create these quote templates for potential clients so they understand exactly what deliverables to expect and what each costs.
-These quotes often include standard language about project timelines, work processes, and payment terms, with specific details about the requested project.
+These quotes often include standard language about project timelines, work processes, payment terms, and specific details about the requested project.

 Using a quote template for your business is a great way to streamline your proposals, especially if you regularly provide job estimates to new clients.
 With a reusable template or quote preparation software, you don’t have to start from scratch each time; you can simply plug in the client’s information and job specifications.

-Did you know?
 A quote template or quote software can streamline the process of preparing and sharing project price quotes with prospective clients.

 Many people mistake quote templates for invoices, but these are two different documents.
-While they are similar in nature and invoices can be built from a quote, they serve different purposes.
+While they are similar in nature and invoices can be built from a quote, they serve different purposes. ]Looking for invoicing software?
+[Check out our list of the best invoice apps]

 A business provides a price quote (often created from an existing quote template) to a potential client before the client decides whether to invest in a certain project.
 The business sends an invoice to an existing client to receive payment from them after the business has started or completed the project.
 As for the differences in the documents themselves, a quote template usually has a section for “terms and conditions” and a signature line for the client to agree to the information listed, while an invoice typically does not.
 [Read our review of FreshBooks, our pick for the best accounting software for invoicing.]

-Tip: Using quote software, you can easily convert a filled-out quote template to an invoice if your prospect becomes a client, saving you time and data entry.
+Using quote software, you can easily convert a filled-out quote template to an invoice if your prospect becomes a client, saving you time and data entry.

 While your business may provide both quotes and estimates, the format you use most often will depend on the nature of your business.
 For example, a marketing agency might provide a flat-rate quote for the services it will provide, while a construction company might provide an estimate for a project that could change depending on the market price of the materials or additional labor required once the project begins.

-Key takeaway: Quotes offer a specific, agreed-upon price before work on a project begins, while an estimate offers an approximate price that can change as the project progresses.
+Quotes offer a specific, agreed-upon price before work on a project begins, while an estimate offers an approximate price that can change as the project progresses.

 A quote template should include spaces for details about your company, the project, and the client that will appear on every quote you create.